ChrisBrinchLarsen/MTG-Project-DIKU/README.md

 ### Description

 Magic the Gathering'dle is a Wordle-inspired game where the goal is to guess a card from a subset of the ~30,000 cards.
 In short, you press a card and the game filters out other cards according to the traits of the guessed and correct card.
+The goal is to guess the correct card in as few guesses (clicks) as possible.
+It challenges players to strategically pick what categories of traits that filter out most cards at a time to minimize the number of guesses.

 Read the setup below to get started.

 ### Setup